ChathurikaA/MDKnapsack/README.md

  ```
   java -jar GeneticSearchMKP.jar <file_path>
   ```
-  This will read the data from the file specified in the file_path and out put the result to the **resultOfGenetic.pref** file.
+  This will read the data from the file specified in the file_path and out put the result to the **resultOfGenetic.pref** the file.
   ```
     java -jar GeneticSearchMKP.jar <file_path> <siz_of_the_intial_population>